 How to report gas theft

-If you believe someone is stealing gas, or electricity, you must report it as soon as possible.
+If you believe someone is stealing gas, or electricity, or that you’ve been the subject of a utility scam, you must report it as soon as possible.
 You can also report the crime to the UK Revenue Protection Association (UKRPA) but you must be able to give a full address for the suspected tampering for them to be able to investigate.

 You should also contact your energy supplier to explain the alleged crime.